BatchClayderman/DEC-AI-Literacy-Course/README.md

 - A. Write about sustainable travel.
 - B. Explain sustainable travel in detail, focusing on examples.
-- **C. Create a blog post on eco-friendly travel for university students, with cost-saving tips and destination recommendations. **
+- **C. Create a blog post on eco-friendly travel for university students, with cost-saving tips and destination recommendations**.
 - D. List five reasons why sustainable travel is important.

 #### M2Q2: The AI's output is too generic and lacks practical recommendations.
 What should you ask AI to do?
 Choose only ONE best answer.

 - A. Make the blog post more engaging and add storytelling elements.
-- **B. Provide specific travel tips, cost-saving strategies, and recommended destinations for students. **
+- **B. Provide specific travel tips, cost-saving strategies, and recommended destinations for students**.
 - C. Provide a more detailed explanation on why sustainable travel is important.
 - D. Reword the blog post in a more casual style and is easier to read.

 #### M2Q3: Writing a Video Script on Renewable Energy.
 Your team is preparing an educational video on renewable energy.
 You want AI to draft a script that explains key concepts clearly and includes real-world applications.
 Which prompt is more likely to produce the best results?
 Choose only ONE best answer.

 - A. Write a video script about sustainable energy for general audiences.
-- **B. Draft a script for an educational video on renewable energy, including practical examples of how alternative energy sources and how they function. **
+- **B. Draft a script for an educational video on renewable energy, including practical examples of how alternative energy sources and how they function**.
 - C. Explain sustainable energy concepts clearly for students.
 - D. Outline a video script about the importance of energy conservation.

 #### M2Q4: Writing a Video Script on Renewable Energy.
 Your team is preparing an educational video on renewable energy.
 You want AI to draft a script that explains key concepts clearly and includes real-world applications.
 The AI’s script is too technical for students to understand.
 What should you ask AI to do?
 Choose only ONE best answer.

-- **A. Simplify the language and use relatable examples for students. **
+- **A. Simplify the language and use relatable examples for students**.
 - B. Make the script longer and add more examples.
 - C. Provide more equations to explain renewable energy.
 - D. Use a formal academic tone instead of a casual one.